openebs/mayastor-control-plane/control-plane/csi-driver/node/README.md

 go get github.com/rexray/gocsi && make -C $GOPATH/src/github.com/rexray/gocsi csi-sp
 ```

-Now assuming that mayastor-client server is running and for example we want to
+Now assuming that csi-node server is running and for example we want to
 invoke a probe method from csi identity service, we can type:

 ```bash